aws-samples/aws-service-catalog-auto-import/README.md

         * `Owner` – IT (it@example.com)
     * Click `Create`
 2. Create an AWS Service Catalog product in the portfolio created in the previous step
-     * Choose the name `Amazon EC2` to open the portfolio details page, and then choose Upload new product.
+     * Choose the name `Engineering Tools` to open the portfolio details page, and then choose Upload new product.
      * On the Enter product details page, type the following and then choose Next:
            * `Product name` – Linux Desktop
            * `Description` – Cloud development environment configured for engineering staff.
 Runs AWS Linux.